AJ Inia

-Ata Jesse "AJ" Inia (born 25 April 2000) is a Tongan footballer who currently plays for Navy of the Thai League 3.
+Ata Jesse "AJ" Inia (born 25 April 2000) is an Australian professional soccer player who currently plays for Sisaket United of the Thai League 2.

-Upon joining Angkor Tiger of the Cambodian Premier League in 2020, Inia became Tonga's first-ever professional footballer.

 Club career

 Inia played for the Melbourne Knights of Australia's NPL Victoria from 2018.
 He competed with the team in the 2019 FFA Cup, including a Round of 32 match against Adelaide United of the A-League.
 In 2019, Star Weekly noted that "a delicious cross" by Inia resulting in a goal "provided a glimpse into Inia's bright future".

-Ata Inia signed with Angkor Tiger of the Cambodian Premier League at the end of 2020 after having tested with the club, the Angkor Tiger’s rushed to secure the signature of the “lightning fast Tongan winger” making him Tonga's first-ever professional footballer.
+Inia signed with Angkor Tiger of the Cambodian Premier League at the end of 2020 after having tested with the club.
+Angkor Tiger staff described him as “lightning fast Tongan winger”.
+The contract made him Tonga's first-ever professional footballer.
 In June 2021, Khmer Times reported that "Tongan standout Inia" was part of the club's "talented lineup".
-The publication also reported that Inia was also the first player of Tongan descent to play in the Kingdom" of Cambodia.
+The publication also reported that Inia was also the first player of Tongan descent to play in the Kingdom of Cambodia.
 On July 12, 2021, Inia scored his first goal in Cambodia, playing in the position of striker, as Angkor Tiger recorded its sixth straight win in the MCL.
 Inia equalized in a match against Boeung Ket Angkor FC on November 13, 2021, which ended 1–1.

 In December 2021, Inia decided to move his talents to the Thai League, joining Trang FC of the Thai League 3 in a direct transfer from the Angkor Tiger.
 In late February 2022 he re-joined Caroline Springs George Cross FC of the Victorian State League 1.
 That season he scored one goal in the league.

+In 2023 he returned to Thailand for a short stint with Navy before joining Chainat Hornbill of the Thai League 2.